sapienstech/angular-forms-extension/README.md

 ##Initial setup
-In the root app module provide `FormsExtensionModule` and use static method `forRoot` in order to initialize the `FormValidationMessageService`.
+In the root app module provide `FormsExtensionModule` and use static method `forRoot` in order to initialize the `FormValidationMessageService`. this is to make sure there is a singleton service.
 ```typescript
 @NgModule({
   imports: [FormsExtensionModule.forRoot()],